 Consumers seem to be obsessed with their credit scores and what impact certain actions may have on them.

 Let’s cut right to the chase.

-When it comes to mortgage refinancing, your credit score probably won’t be negatively impacted unless perhaps you’re a serial refinancer.
+When it comes to mortgage refinancing, your credit score probably won’t be negatively impacted unless you’re a serial refinancer.
 Like anything else, moderation is key here.

-When you refinance your home loan, the bank or mortgage lender will pull your credit report and you’ll be hit with a credit inquiry as a result.
+When you refinance your home loan, the bank or mortgage lender will pull your credit report and you’ll be hit with a hard credit inquiry as a result.